pimutils/vdirsyncer/README.md

     through that every time we want to delete or update an event.
   - finish the CLI and decide on a config format
   - moar tests
+  - conflict resolution
+  - Everywhere you find TODO in the sourcecode